Wyamio/Wyam.Web/input/docs/usage/obtaining.md

   - getting-started/obtaining
   - knowledgebase/tools-package
 ---
-There are several ways to download and install Wyam depending on which platform you're using and how much automation and control you want.
-Note that Wyam currently runs on the .NET Framework and is therefore Windows-only.
-Plans to port to .NET Core and enable cross-platform execution are already in the works.
+There are several ways to download and install Wyam depending on which platform you're using and how much automation and control you want. **Note that Wyam currently runs on the .NET Framework and is therefore Windows-only.
+It also does not support Mono at this time.** Plans to port to .NET Core and enable cross-platform execution are already in the works.

 # Zip File